 |

-ACPE is the leading organization in the field of spiritual care and education, renowned for its comprehensive training programs that prepare practitioners to support individuals through spiritual challenges.
+ACPE: The Standard for Spiritual Care & Education (also known as the Association for Clinical Pastoral Education) is the leading organization in the field of spiritual care and education, renowned for its comprehensive training programs that prepare practitioners to support individuals through spiritual challenges.
 ACPE's programs focus on developing clinical skills in pastoral care through accredited courses and supervised practical experience, aimed at fostering emotional and spiritual well-being in diverse settings such as hospitals, prisons, and military bases.
-ACPE's Clinical Pastoral Education (CPE) programs are recognized and accredited by the U.S. Department of Education, ensuring they meet rigorous academic and professional standards.
+ACPE is the nation’s leading organization for spiritual care education, setting the highest standards for chaplaincy training in hospitals and clinical settings.
+For decades, it stood as the only U.S. Department of Education-recognized accreditor for Clinical Pastoral Education (CPE), cementing its reputation as the gold standard in spiritual care training.

-In 2019, the ACPE notably expanded its scope and resources by consolidating with the American Association of Pastoral Counselors (AAPC), an organization that also emphasized pastoral care but with a specific focus on counseling.
+In 2019, ACPE notably expanded its scope and resources by consolidating with AAPC, an organization that also emphasized pastoral care but with a specific focus on pastoral counseling and spiritually-integrated psychotherapy.
 This merger enhanced ACPE's capabilities to offer more integrated and comprehensive training options in both clinical pastoral care and professional counseling.

-In 2019, the ACPE notably expanded its scope and resources by consolidating with the American Association of Pastoral Counselors (AAPC), an organization that also emphasized pastoral care but with a specific focus on counseling.
+In 2019, ACPE notably expanded its scope and resources by consolidating with AAPC, an organization that also emphasized pastoral care but with a specific focus on pastoral counseling and spiritually-integrated psychotherapy.
 This merger enhanced ACPE's capabilities to offer more integrated and comprehensive training options in both clinical pastoral care and professional counseling.

 For several decades, AAPC provided training and the certification of pastoral counselors.
 Because of the rise of state-licensing and regulation around counseling and psychotherapy, AAPC ceased it certification program several years before consolidating with ACPE in 2019.
 However, through the leadership and development of the Psychotherapy Commission, ACPE now offers two continuing education programs for clinical and pastoral professionals:

-- The Spiritual Care Specialist (SCS) program for pastors, church leaders, and pastoral care professionals
+- The Spiritual Care Specialist (SCS) program for pastors, faith leaders, and spiritual care professionals

 - The Spiritually-Integrated Psychotherapy (SIP) program for state-licensed therapists